 As a first test comparing the statistics of the LSTM-generated texts to other models capable of rendering stochastic versions of texts, we looked and the distribution of words frequencies.
 We first evaluated the Zipf's law, by measuring the relationship between the rank in the set of words, ordered by frequency, and word frequency itself.
 Figure~\ref{fig2}A shows the rank-frequency distributions of words in the LSTM texts for temperatures in the range 0.1-3.0.
 The plot also shows in black the result for the original Dickens corpus.
 We fitted the value of the exponent within the region between ranks $10^2$ and $10^3$ to determine more clearly the behavior with temperature, which showed a clear power-law behaviour consistently across all but the two extreme temperatures.
 Figure~\ref{fig2}B shows the resulting value of the Zipf's exponent $\beta$ as a function of temperature in the range 0.3-2.0.
 LSTM texts generated with low temperatures have a frequency rank distribution which decays faster with rank.
 On the contrary, for higher temperatures the distribution flattens, showing a smaller exponent $\beta$.
 The dashed line in the figure shows the value of the exponent estimated from the Dickens' corpus, which intercepts the LSTM results at a temperature between 0.8 and 0.9, approximately.

 A similar analysis was performed on the Markov-generated texts.
-Figure~\ref{fig2}C shows the rank-frequency distribution for texts generated with Markov models models of order 2, 4, 6, 8, 10, and 12.
-Interestingly, there is little variation of the behavior of the distribution as a function of the Markov order.
-This is also corroborated by the estimation of the exponent, presented in Figure~\ref{fig2}D, which shows the exponent of the Markov texts with a value slightly below that of the original source.
+Figure~\ref{fig2}C shows the rank-frequency distribution for texts generated with Markov models.
+Interestingly, there is little variation of the distribution as a function of Markov order.
+This is also corroborated by the estimation of the exponent (Figure~\ref{fig2}D), which shows the exponent of Markov texts with a value slightly below that of the original source.

 In order to assess the validity of Heaps' law for the artificial language, we computed the statistics of the vocabulary growth for the LSTM and Markov texts.
 Figure~\ref{fig3}A shows the results for the LSTM texts for a range of temperatures from 0.1 to 3.0.
 For comparison, the curve for the original text is shown in black.
-Figure~\ref{fig2}B represents the results of fitting the power-law behavior in the region for $t>1000$, using the same range of temperatures shown for the $\beta$ exponent in Figure~\ref{fig2}B. The dashed line, which represents results for the original text, cuts the LSTM data at a point between temperatures 0.7 and 0.8.
+Figure~\ref{fig2}B represents the results of fitting the power-law behavior in the region for $t>1000$, using the same range of temperatures shown for the $\beta$ exponent in Figure~\ref{fig2}B. The dashed line, which represents results for the original text, cuts the LSTM data at a point between temperatures 0.8 and 0.9.